readyready15728/misc/awakemud-notes.md

 * Takashi Takechi in the Knight Errant Training Facility sells guns and ammunition.
-* Techno Geeks in the Knight Center Shopping Mall (ground floor) sells various electronic bits, including commonly used appliances, optical chips and cyberdeck parts.
+* Techno Geeks in the Knight Center Shopping Mall (ground floor) sells various electronic bits, including commonly used appliances and deckbuilding parts.
 * Cranial Caps in the Knight Center Shopping Mall (ground floor) has offensive trucker hats.
 * Lead Loaders in the Knight Center Shopping Mall (first floor) sells SMGs and